SEM-6-MP2-0/.github/profile/README.md

 The Attendance App is a mobile application developed using Flutter.
 It allows students to scan their RFID tags to mark their attendance for classes or events.
 The app also includes a real-time dashboard that displays attendance statistics and allows instructors to manage classes and students.
 The Attendance App is designed to be user-friendly and easy to use, with a modern and clean user interface.

-## RFID Server
+## RFID Server (NodeJS)

 The RFID Server is the central component of our Sensor Lab Project.
 It is responsible for managing the database of student and class information, processing attendance data, and communicating with the RFID Raspberry Server.
-The RFID Server is written in Python and is designed to be scalable and flexible, capable of handling large amounts of data and supporting multiple concurrent users.
+The RFID Server is written in NodeJS and is designed to be scalable and flexible, capable of handling large amounts of data and supporting multiple concurrent users.

-## RFID Raspberry Server
+## RFID Raspberry Server (Python)

 The RFID Raspberry Server is the hardware component of our Sensor Lab Project.
 It is a Raspberry Pi device equipped with an RFID reader that is used to scan RFID tags and communicate with the RFID Server.
 The RFID Raspberry Server is written in Python and is designed to be lightweight and energy-efficient, while still capable of handling the high data rates required for real-time attendance tracking.